Page titles

 3. Open the </> Header code tab.

-1. Section metadata (select the Section meta field radio button)
+• Under Section metadata, select the Section meta field radio button.

-6. Click the Copy to clipboard button to copy the Handlebars expression.
+6. Click Copy to clipboard to copy the generated Handlebars expression.

-7. Add the new Handlebars code below to the Header code of the page layout.
+7. Add the Handlebars code to the title tag in the Page Layout.

 <title>{{section field="Custom Page Title"}} - Terminalfour University</title>